guide icon

 The Purchase Order Management Process

 Whether you’re a small brand or a major corporation, your purchase order process is critical to your success.
-If you are unable to approve purchase requests on time, vendors may take their business elsewhere – so procurement delays can cost your company a lot more money than you might think.
+If you are unable to approve purchase requests on time, vendors may reach capacity serving other customers, resulting in procurement delays that can cost your company significantly more than you might think.

 What Is Procurement?